Job quality

 Impact

 While there have been several efforts to define the dimensions of job quality, there have been far fewer efforts to measure these dimensions.
-Our approach offers a low-cost approach to quickly detect shifts in the prevalence of different benefits within jobs.
+Our innovative methods offer an approach to quickly detect shifts in the prevalence of different benefits within jobs.
+They also provide a complementary source of data compared to other research that focuses on measurable outcomes of job quality in terms of worker well-being.

-By releasing the algorithms, we hope that both the ONS and government departments (who hold their own datasets of job adverts) will be able to monitor aspects of job quality in any industry or occupation, and that these novel measures will provide a useful complement to more traditional approaches.
+By releasing the code, both the Office for National Statistics and government departments (who hold their own datasets of job adverts) will be able to monitor aspects of job quality in any industry or occupation, and these novel measures will provide a useful complement to more traditional approaches.

 People